 Plain water without added sugar or sugar substitutes is the best choice.
 Add a squeeze of citrus or a splash of pomegranate juice if you want some flavor.

-You may be achy but exercise is actually a way to ease the pain.
+You may feel achy but exercise is actually a way to ease the pain.
 Movement keeps joints lubricated.
 If you are uncomfortable, choose a low impact exercise like riding a bike, yoga, or swimming.
 Give yourself adequate rest time between high impact workouts to allow your body to recover.

 Supplements for menopause joint pain